Housing

 Articles 23 and 24 TPR authorise PMM to determine whether a temporary protection beneficiary shall be referred to one of the existing camps or allowed to reside outside the camps on their own means in a province determined by the Ministry of Interior Affairs.
 Amended Article 24 TPR authorises PMM to allow temporary protection beneficiaries to reside outside the camp in provinces to be determined by the Ministry of Interior Affairs[4].
 It also commits that out of temporary protection beneficiaries living outside the camps, those who are in financial need may be accommodated in other facilities identified by the Governorate.

-• If the applicant has a family member who is already registered under temporary protection and not obliged to stay at Temporary Accommodation Centers.
-This category would include the spouses with civil marriage, new-born babies, underage children and dependents of the individuals who are already registered under temporary protection and not obliged to stay at Temporary Accommodation Centers.
+• If the applicant has a family member who is already registered under temporary protection and not obliged to stay at Temporary Accommodation Centres.
+This category would include the spouses with civil marriage, new-born babies, underage children and dependents of the individuals who are already registered under temporary protection and not obliged to stay at Temporary Accommodation Centres.

 • If the applicant has travel restrictions due to medical conditions, and if the applicant has no self-care ability,